stanfrbd/entra-api-gui/README.md

-# GUI for MDE API sample app
+# GUI for Entra API sample app
 Simple PowerShell GUI for Microsoft Entra ID actions on devices.

 Inspired from this repo from Microsoft: https://github.com/microsoft/mde-api-gui/